 In 2010, Di Tomasso guided Elmhurst to a 10-8 overall record with Brehm, Warren, and McMahon all earning all-conference honors.

 Di Tomasso has compiled a 76-48-13 record in seven seasons as the Bluejays' head coach.
 His teams have won 10 games or more in six of his seven seasons and have qualified for the CCIW Tournament four times.
 He has coached 26 all-conference players, six all-region honorees, and two CCIW Players of the Year.

 Before taking the reigns of the men's team, Di Tomasso spent six seasons as the head coach of Elmhurst's women's soccer team.
-He continues to rank as the College's all-time winningest coach in women's soccer after compiling a 68-45-6 record in six seasons.
+He continues to rank as the University's all-time winningest coach in women's soccer after compiling a 68-45-6 record in six seasons.
 Sixteen of Di Tomasso's players earned all-conference honors and Tasha Shepard became the first Elmhurst women's soccer player to earn All-America recognition.

 Di Tomasso's overall collegiate coaching record stands at 144-93-19.